Aircraft in fiction: Hughes XF-11

 The 7 July 1946 maiden flight of the Hughes XF-11 reconnaissance design which ended in a crash in Beverly Hills, California, severely injuring pilot Howard Hughes was depicted in a 1977 telemovie, The Amazing Howard Hughes (with a P-38 Lightning standing in for the XF-11), and again in the 2004 Martin Scorsese film, The Aviator, with the aircraft depicted by a mock-up with flight rendered through CGI.

+I

 ICON A5

-The ICON A5 is the starter aircraft in Microsoft Flight.
-It is included in all of the editions of Microsoft Flight Simulator 2020.
+The ICON A5 is the starter aircraft in the 2012 game Microsoft Flight, and is included in all of the editions of Microsoft Flight Simulator 2020 and Microsoft Flight Simulator 2024.

 Ikarus Kurir

 The 1973 film The Fifth Offensive, starring Richard Burton, had an Ikarus Kurir L playing the part of a Luftwaffe Fieseler Storch.

+J

+J-20 Mighty Dragon

+The Chengdu J-20 made its debut in American Warships.
+It also makes appearances in Sky Hunter and Born to Fly.

+The J-20 is one of many playable fighter jets in Battlefield 4.

 Junkers Ju 52/3m

 A Swiss Air Force Junkers Ju 52/3m was used in the 1968 action thriller Where Eagles Dare.
 The opening scene of the film shows the camouflaged Ju-52 flying at night over and through the Bavarian Alps en route to where the team of Allied infiltrators are dropped by parachute.
 The same aircraft rescues the main characters at the conclusion of the film.

 A Ju-52 appears in the 1973 novel Band of Brothers by Ernest K. Gann in which an abandoned example is resurrected and flown on two engines by a team of pilots.

 Two Ju 52s appeared in one of the early scenes in the 2008 Second World War film Valkyrie directed by Bryan Singer and starring Tom Cruise.
 One aircraft was painted in a Luftwaffe scheme, the other in an all-silver finish.

 In the second season of the television series Babylon Berlin, characters Gereon Rath and Reinhold Gräf use a Ju 52 to inspect the then-secret German-operated Lipetsk fighter-pilot school in the Soviet Union.
 The appearance is anachronistic, as the episode takes place before the aircraft entered production.